Mezium affine

 Human Relevance

-This is a significant pest of stored food products and materials.
-It can cause in food facilities, warehouses, libraries, and museums.
+This is a significant pest of stored food products and organic materials.
+It can cause economic damage in food storage facilities, warehouses, libraries, and museums.
 Its broad dietary range makes it particularly difficult to control in settings with diverse organic materials.